intelliguy/intelliguy.github.com/README.md

 # intelliguy.github.com

 ## Who am I
-- The expert on Kubernetes, Prometheus, Elasticsearch... and linux
+- The expert on Kubernetes, Prometheus, Elasticsearch, Kafka, fluent... and linux
 - Programmer (with python, java, golang, ansible and bash)

 ### Education